entando/entando-docs/docs/draft/extendingAppBuilder/tutorial-extending-app-builder.md

 `npm run app-install --  cms -d ../testing -p @entando/testing`

+**the value in the `-p` flag should always match the actual name of the app that is going to be installed inside app-builder**.
+You can check your app name inside the `package.json` file of your app.

 **before running this command** make sure that you have uninstalled all existing peer and dev dependencies to avoid collision with app builder.
 To do so just run in the correct order the following commands:

 `npm run babel`